 Many collaboration tools are safe to use but employees avoid using them because of their complex functioning and difficult use.
 It is usually the case when the tool is not used quite often and only preferred for little tasks.
 The truth is that employees don’t want to waste their time learning new complex tools and prefer using (old and) easy ones.
 (Martinez, 2017)

 It is very important to understand that a tool is only effective if it is being used and embraced by the organizations to enjoy safe collaboration.
 Security isn’t a primary concern of most of the users as they only want the tool to be easy enough to use.

 Choose tools with multiple control settings

-Every organization has certain data security policies for data sharing practices.
-But it won’t be wrong to say that practices don’t always follow policies.
+Every organization has (or should have) certain data security policies for data sharing practices.
+But it isn’t unfair to state that employees don’t always follow these policies, because not following them could be easier or quicker.
 To ensure the confidential data security while working in groups, it’s better to opt for collaboration tools having great control system.
 Collaboration tools with higher functionality allow the organizations to restrict the access for users based on their designation and type.
-It will shrink the access to confidential data and decrease the data leakage threat to much extent.
+It will shrink the access to confidential data and decrease the data leakage threat to great extent.

 Foster Employee ownership and accountability

-To use the collaboration tools with safety, it’s very much necessary to have a complete audit trail log containing all the record of user activities.
+To use the collaboration tools with safety, it’s necessary to have a complete audit trail log containing all the record of user activities, note that this isn’t always available in free versions or in basic versions, but is usually part of enterprise versions of groupware/collaboration software.
 This trail log will provide a better accountability of employees using the collaboration tools and also help in identifying any inappropriate use of the software.
 (Martinez, 2017)

 Collaboration tools are quite effective but come with many threats hence, make sure you opt for safe tools having great functionality to increase data security.